binod-techindustan/Android-Build-Variants-Example/README.md

 ```
 Changing output apk name
 --------------
-You can change the output apk name for every build type from build.gradle file like below:
+You can change the output apk name for every build type from build.gradle file like below.
+Output file name has a limit son if app name is too long it will give an error.
+If app name is short then you can directly use the `applicationName` property.
 <br/>

 ```